Minutes

 Minutes for meetings are anticipated to be posted through a link below once approved in sufficient quantity or once 3 years of data have been accumulated.

 UNDE Website update lost previously updated records.
-Reconstituted versions to be uploaded ASAP.
-Records for 2014-2015 attached to
+Reconstituted versions to be uploaded ASAP.8Aug2024

 Item 1 Meeting Portion Call to Order 12:30